-The Ultimate Test For Electric Gas Hybrid Cars: Taxis In New York City.
+The Ultimate Test for Electric Gas Hybrid Cars: Taxis in New York City.

 Electric Gas Hybrid Cars have already proven to be reliable, fuel efficient and to have remarkable resale value.
 Now they’re facing a far greater challenge: as taxi cabs in New York City and San Francisco.

-With taxi driver’s gas bill rising to $50 dollars a day, as reported by The New York Times, desperate times call for fuel-efficient measures.
+With taxi drivers’ gas bill rising to $50 dollars a day, as reported by The New York Times, desperate times call for fuel-efficient measures.
 The Big Apple’s answer was a fleet of Ford Escape Hybrids that on average saves $15 a day, that’s $450 a month!

 NYC is one of the roughest tests a car can endure, especially if we’re talking about a taxi cab that runs 24/7, in traffic, and whose driver wants to get as many miles as possible in a single day.